SciML/DiffEqFlux.jl/docs/src/examples/LV-Univ.md

 Here's an example of doing this with both reverse-mode autodifferentiation and with adjoints.
-We will assume that we know the dynamics of the second equation (linear dynamics), and our goal is to find a neural network that will control the second equation to stay close to 1.
+We will assume that we know the dynamics of the second equation (linear dynamics), and our goal is to find a neural network that is dependent on the current state of the dynamical system that will control the second equation to stay close to 1.

 ```julia
 using DiffEqFlux, Flux, Optim, OrdinaryDiffEq, Plots